Vancouver Whitecaps FC: Stadium

-The Whitecaps plays its home matches at BC Place in Vancouver, which it shares with the BC Lions of the Canadian Football League.
-The 54,500-seat multi-purpose domed opened in 1983 and was designed for both Canadian football and soccer.
+The Whitecaps plays its home matches since 2011 at BC Place in Vancouver, which it shares with the BC Lions of the Canadian Football League.
+The 54,500-seat multi-purpose domed stadium opened in 1983 and was designed for both Canadian football and soccer.
 It underwent a major renovation between 2009 and 2011 to replace the roof with the world's largest cable-supported retractable roof; the renovation also included the installation of white sails (known as the "secondary roof") to close off the upper bowl and reduce capacity to around 22,120 for most Whitecaps matches.
 BC Place's surface is polytan artificial turf, which is certified by FIFA with a 2-star rating.
-Club ownership initially hoped to build Whitecaps Waterfront Stadium in Gastown in time for the 2016 season, but the club has committed to BC Place in light of stadium opposition.